neilramaswamy/structured-streaming/docs/guides/stream_options/output_mode.md

 - \[2pm, 3pm\]: $45
 - \[3pm, 4pm\]: $55

-Again, it could emit these results downstream now, since the aggregates have new values, or it could wait until its more confident that those aggregates won't change.
+Again, the aggregation operator could emit these results downstream now, since the aggregates have new values, or it could wait until its more confident that those aggregates won't change.
 How does it choose?
-The query's _output mode_ configures how its operators deal with these changing values:
+The query's _output mode_ configures how its operators deal with changing values:

 - In the _update_ output mode, the aggregation operator emits all the windows that have changed during the micro-batch [^1].
-- In the _append_ output mode, the aggregation operator emits the windows that won't change; it determines this by using the watermark.
+- In the _append_ output mode, the aggregation operator emits the windows that won't change; it determines this by using the [watermark]().

 [^1]:
-    Technically, it emits all the windows that have changed since the last _trigger_, not the last micro-batch.
+    Technically, aggregation operator emits all the windows that have changed since the last _trigger_, not the last micro-batch.
 With the Available Now trigger, there could be multiple micro-batches in one trigger, so this distinction only makes sense for the Available Now trigger.

 Let's consider both modes for streaming aggregation below.